 Because of the aggressive nature of the tumor, Dr. O’Donnell removed Nicole’s finger.
 He also performed a chest scan and found spots on Nicole’s lung.
-Dr. O’Donnell referred her to Joseph A. Iocono, MD, chief of pediatric surgery at UK HealthCare, who sees pediatric-tumor patients.
+Dr. O’Donnell referred her to Joseph A. Iocono, MD, chief of pediatric surgery at Kentucky Children's Hospital, who sees pediatric-tumor patients.

 Dr. Iocono was able to remove some of the tumors.
 But they caused part of her lungs to collapse, and she required a chest tube and a three-week hospital stay to help her lungs stay inflated.

 Eventually, Nicole’s lungs filled with enough air so she could remove the tube and return to school.
 She even started practicing with her soccer team again.
 By her team’s senior night, Dr. Iocono told Nicole she could finally play for more than 10 minutes without having to sit out 10 minutes to rest.

 “So from now on hopefully I can play just as much as I would have,” Nicole said.
 “They said I can play as long as I’m feeling good.”

 Like any caring mother, Nicole’s mom, Tammy, was concerned for her daughter’s health.